Ronaldo batters Barca to put Real into Cup final

 Barca, 12 points clear of Atletico at the top of La Liga but facing Champions League elimination after losing 2-0 at AC Milan last week, need to pick themselves up for Saturday's trip to the Bernabeu and the return leg at home to Milan on March 12.

+"We have played very well recently in the games here and we are playing better here than at home.

+"The league is difficult as Barca have a big lead and we have to focus on the Cup and the Champions League now."

-Their World Player of the Year Lionel Messi went close in the first half with a low free kick but otherwise cut a forlorn figure and barely mustered a shot on goal.
+Barca's World Player of the Year Lionel Messi went close early in the first half with a snap shot and sent a low free kick whistling just past the post but otherwise cut a forlorn figure and barely mustered a shot on goal.

+It was another lacklustre Barca performance in both defence and attack and it was the 12th game in a row in all competitions they have failed to keep a clean sheet.

+Assistant coach Jordi Roura, standing in for Tito Vilanova while he recovers from throat surgery, acknowledged Real had been highly effective in attack and Barca had made mistakes in defence.

+"The league is key and we must be focused on that while preparing a decisive game against Milan.

+"We have to be optimistic and there is no reason to criticise the team, we will pick ourselves up."

-Real are through to the Cup final for a record 38th time and have won 18 and lost 19 of their previous 37 appearances.
+Real are through to the final for a record 38th time.
+They have won the Cup 18 times.

 Atletico Madrid will seek to protect a 2-1 advantage from last month's first leg when they play at Sevilla on Wednesday.